Accessories & Gifts For RV Owners They Will Actually Use

 It’s a small unique gift that might make one wonder what they’re for, but when installed, they’re one of those small upgrades that are so worth it.

-There’s nothing better than a summer evening out in the forest, that is until the mosquitoes start to come out.
+There’s nothing better than a summer evening out in the forest, until the mosquitoes come out.

 The pop up style like the one by Clam Outdoors can be set up in 60 seconds by one person and it folds down to a small portable size.